openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 ## GKE TLS Ingress setup

-When exposing OpenFaaS on the internet you should enable HTTPS to encrypt all traffic.
+When exposing OpenFaaS on the Internet, it is recommended to enable HTTPS so that all traffic to the API gateway is encrypted.
 To do that you'll need the following tools:

 * [Heptio Contour](https://github.com/heptio/contour) as Kubernetes Ingress controller (or another ingress controller such as Nginx)